 The data, spanning investigational and approved ADCs such as telisotuzumab adizutecan (Temab-A), ABBV-706, and Emrelis (telisotuzumab vedotin), underscore AbbVie’s continued leadership in developing innovative targeted therapies for patients with advanced and difficult-to-treat solid tumors.

-“Despite significant advances in cancer care, patients with advanced solid tumors continue to face limited treatment options and pressing unmet needs,” said Daejin Abidoye, M.D., vice president, therapeutic area head, oncology, solid tumor and hematology, AbbVie.
-“The data we are sharing at ESMO reinforce our commitment to advancing targeted therapies across a broad range of solid tumors and highlight the potential of our growing ADC platform.”
+"Despite recent progress in the treatment of advanced solid tumors, patients still face limited options and pressing unmet needs," said Daejin Abidoye, M.D., vice president, therapeutic area head, oncology, solid tumor and hematology, AbbVie.
+"The compelling data we are sharing at ESMO showcases how we are advancing targeted therapies across a range of solid tumors and highlights the potential of our portfolio."

 At ESMO 2025, AbbVie will present three oral presentations on Temab-A, a next-generation, investigational c-Met–directed ADC featuring a novel topoisomerase I inhibitor (Top1i) payload.
 New Phase 1 data demonstrate the agent’s encouraging clinical activity both as a monotherapy and in combination with other treatments across multiple tumor types.